Defaka language: People

 Ethnically, the Defaka people are distinct from the Nkoroo, but they have assimilated to Nkoroo culture to such a degree that their language seems to be the only sign of a distinct Defaka identity.
 Use of the Defaka language however is quickly receding in favour of the language of the Nkoroo, an Ijaw language.
-Nowadays, most Defaka speakers are elderly people, and even among these, Defaka is rarely spoken — the total number of Defaka speakers is at most 200 nowadays (SIL/Ethnologue 15th ed.).
+Nowadays, most Defaka speakers are elderly people, and even among these, Defaka is rarely spoken — the total number of Defaka speakers is at most 200 (SIL/Ethnologue 15th ed.).
 The decrease in use of Defaka is stronger in Nkoroo town than in the Iwoma area.
 Since the language communities between Defaka and Nkoroo are so intertwined, it is hard to determine which language influences the other.

 All children grow up speaking Nkoroo (an Ijo language) as a first language.
 The next most used language among the Defaka is Igbo, owing to the political influence of the Opobo since the days of the Oil Rivers Trade.
 Igbo has been a language of instruction in many schools in the region and still functions as a regional trade language.